 - Preheat the skillet over medium heat and cover with a thin layer of olive oil.

 - Sautee the vegetables, stirring them from time to time, until tender (8-10 minutes).

 Carrot has always been a “one-size-fits-all” type of vegetable.
 You can eat it raw, boiled, roasted, fried, in the form of a juice or fresh, as a component of sweet and salty dishes.
-It is full of vital nutrients, including a significant amount of vitamin A and such antioxidants as alpha- and beta-carotene.
-Carrot can aid in a lot of health problems and deserves all the fame and praise that it receives.
+It is full of vital nutrients, including a significant amount of vitamin A. Carrot can aid in a lot of health problems and deserves all the fame and praise that it receives.
 But, are carrots keto?
 Although they are somewhat higher in carbs than other vegetables, if consumed in moderate amounts, they are allowed on the keto diet.
 However, be aware that this diet, under certain conditions may negatively influence you.
 Before starting to follow any nutritional plan, please consult with a specialist.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Carrots, raw (2019, fdc.nal.usda.gov)

 - What are the health benefits of carrots?
 (2019, medicalnewstoday.com)

 - Why is the keto diet good for you?
 (2020, medicalnewstoday.com)